enghwa/MultiRegion-Serverless-Workshop/6_S3Replication/README.md

 ### CloudFront with Multi-Region Amazon S3 Origins

-However, we need additional configuration on CloudFront as we used the CloudFront with S3 origin for HTTPS on your domain in the workshop.
+However, we need additional configuration on CloudFront when we use the CloudFront with S3 origin for HTTPS on your domain.

 In this module, we configure CloudFront to use [Lambda@Edge](https://docs.aws.amazon.com/lambda/latest/dg/lambda-edge.html) on each request to the origin.
 This Lambda function resolves a DNS record containing the origin that should be used.
 You can switch origins by using Amazon Route 53 features like health checks and weighted routing.